Everything you need to know about hiking Caminito del Rey with kids.

 It wasn’t possible to walk at our own pace but it did give us a chance to admire the view which is spectacular.
 You must take the time to lean over and appreciate how high you are on the cliff-side.
 Seeing the condition of the old path below gives some indication as to how dare-devil it was.

 Garganta del Chorro Gorge

-The boardwalk hugs the cliff-face and has a drop of three hundred feet over the Guadalhorce River.
-The river is a vivid azore colour and you’ll get perhaps the best view from the suspension bridge close to El Chorro.
+The boardwalk hugs the cliff face and has a drop of three hundred feet over the Guadalhorce River.
+The river is a vivid azure colour and you’ll get perhaps the best view from the suspension bridge close to El Chorro.

-By the time you’ve reached the bridge there is only the short ascent up the wooden steps before you hit the dirt track that leads directly to the train station.
+By the time you’ve reached the bridge, there is only a short ascent up the wooden steps before you hit the dirt track that leads directly to the train station.

 Top tips for walking Caminito Del Rey with kids

 - Book early to avoid disappointment.
 Don’t forget to add bus tickets.

 - You’ll need a good pair of trainers but don’t worry about walking boots or poles.